damienhanoun/loan-application/README.md

 - [ ] Add docker configuration

 # Decisions
 - Do a first implementation without separated domains.
-Just Acquisition one (a kind of gateway), which should normally depend on others like LoanOffers, LoanEligibility, ...
+Just Acquisition one, which should normally be a kind of gateway depending on others like LoanOffers, LoanEligibility, ...
 - Use domain objects in the database but load them without validation